reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 }
 ```

-For now, you should see a empty board:
+For now, you should see an empty board:

 ![empty board](../images/tutorial/empty-board.png)